reportportal/agent-js-webdriverio/README.md

 The reporter config supports the `launchId` parameter to specify the id of the already started launch.
 This way, you can start the launch manually using `@reportportal/client-javascript` before the test run and then specify its id in the config or via environment variable.

-This option may also be useful when running several test suites in parallel on different machines.

 1. Start the launch before the test run and store the Launch ID.
 E.g. in the [`onPrepare`](https://webdriver.io/docs/configuration/#onprepare) hook while running on a single machine:

 ```javascript